-These financial statements have been prepared by management of the IWK in accordance with Canadian public sector accounting standards ("PSAS") established by the Canadian Public Sector Accounting Board ("PSAB").
+These financial statements have been prepared by management of IWK Health in accordance with Canadian public sector accounting standards ("PSAS") established by the Canadian Public Sector Accounting Board ("PSAB").

-These financial statements reflect the assets, liabilities, revenues and expenses of the IWK.
+These financial statements reflect the assets, liabilities, revenues and expenses of IWK Health.
 They do not include the activities of the IWK Health Centre Charitable Foundation (the "Foundation"), a non-controlled, not-for-profit entity (Note 6).